hbctraining/Peak_analysis_workshop/lessons/01_Introduction_to_peak_files.md

 ### narrowPeak

 A narrowPeak (.narrowPeak) file is used by the ENCODE project to provide called peaks of signal enrichment based on pooled, normalized (interpreted) data.
-The narrowPeak file is a BED 6+4 format, which means the first 6 columns of a standard BED file  with **4 additional fields**:
+The narrowPeak file is a BED6+4 format, which means the first 6 columns of a standard BED file  with **4 additional fields**:

 <p align="center">
 <img src="../img/narrowPeak.png"  width="800">